sachinksha/FaangDSA/README.md

 3. **LeetCode Problem 42**

     **Hard array problem** Critical thinking problem; Given an array of integers representing an elevation map, where width of each bar is 1, return how much rain water can be trapped
+4. **LeetCode Problem 844**

+    **String problem - Backspace Compare** - compare two strings A, B check if they are equal. every "#" is a backspace character.